-- Reduce carbon emissions that are under the council's control - Influence and lead community action against climate change
+- · Reduce carbon emissions that are under the council's control - Influence and lead community action against climate change

 The Joint Climate Action Board unites organisations in Bracknell Forest.
 The Board will play a central role in developing a Community Climate Emergency Strategy.
 It is supported by working groups from different sectors, including a biodiversity working group.
+The biodiversity working group brings together the biodiversity sector's climate change activities, including collating updates on the climate actions of the sector, identifying and promoting opportunities for climate action to organisations in the sector and across other sectors and running programmes and projects.